What is autism spectrum disorder and what are the characteristics associated with it?

 For more information about ASD early detection and intervention or to sign up to receive our newsletter, please visit autism.kennedykrieger.org/card.

-Listen as Nancy Rosenberg, a parent of a young adult who has ASD, reflects on the early warning signs that her son exhibited.
-Next, listen as Adrienne Golden discusses the characteristics of the children with autism that she works with and some of the early warning signs she looks for in the classroom.
+Listen as Nancy Rosenberg, a parent of a young adult who has ASD, reflects on the early signs that her son exhibited.
+Next, listen as Adrienne Golden discusses the characteristics of the children with autism that she works with and some of the early signs she looks for in the classroom.

 Nancy Rosenberg, PhD Parent of a young adult with ASD Director of Distance Learning ABA Program University of Washington